Dylan0211/TinHau-forecasting/README.md

 ## Latest version: TinHau v0.81
 - We present a new version of TinHau which supports multi-resolution forecasting.
-- Apply for the project of TinHau v0.81 by filling out this [`form`](https://forms.gle/2BCMR76fZAdb3rAx5) and we will send the download link to your email.
+- Apply for the project of TinHau v0.81 by filling out this [`Application Form for TinHau v0.81`](https://forms.gle/2BCMR76fZAdb3rAx5) and we will send the download link to your email.

 ## Provide Feedback
 We are willing to hear your feedback on using our model.
 You can create an [`issue`](https://github.com/Dylan0211/TinHau-forecasting/issues) in GitHub and we will check issues occasionally and provide explanations or instructions.